Candi Whitaker: Texas Tech University

 Following Kristy Curry's departure from Alabama on May 11, 2013, Whitaker was named the new head coach at Texas Tech University on May 20, 2013.
 On January 1, 2018, Texas Tech fired Whitaker.

 Missouri Western State University

 In April 2019, it was announced that Whitaker was selected as the new head women's basketball coach at Missouri Western State University.
 She led Missouri Western to the 2022 NCAA Division II Elite Eight.
 Whitaker was also named 2024 MIAA Coach of the Year.

 University of North Alabama

 In March 2024, Whitaker was announced as the head coach at North Alabama.

+Kansas City (UMKC, 2026–)

+On March 11, 2026 Whitaker was announced as the head coach at UMKC.

 Head coaching record

 Whitaker became interim head coach in December 2006 following the resignation of Bo Overton.

 Reflects 6 games (including 5 conference games) from 2007 to 2009 vacated due to league sanctions.

 On January 1, 2018, Texas Tech fired Whitaker.